thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Layouts

 Layouts define how widgets are arranged on a Dashboard.
 To manage a layout, you should enter [edit mode](#edit-mode) and click the button three-rectangles "Manage layouts" in the upper left corner of the dashboard window.
 It opens the small window for layouts' control.

 {% include images-gallery.html imageCollection="layout-1" %}

-The "Main" layout is the one which you're managing now.
+The "Main" layout is the one that you’re managing now.
 Basically, it's your dashboard.
-If you click the “gear” icon named "Layout setting", the Layout settings window will open.
+Click the "gear" icon named "Layout setting" to open the layout settings window.

 {% include images-gallery.html imageCollection="layout-2" %}